 How many solar panels do I need?

-There are 2 ways in which solar panels will save you money:
+There are two main ways solar saves you money:

 This means, in order to maximise your financial return, solar panels Darwin customers should size their solar system to meet their daytime energy needs rather than just putting as many panels on the roof as possible.
 Your solar installation company should be able to help you understand this, however, be careful as most solar salespersons are incentivised to sell you the largest system they can.